GreenHatHG/YoutubeToMP3WithLyrics/README.md

 # YouTube to MP3 with Lyrics

 A powerful Python tool that downloads YouTube videos, extracts audio segments, and embeds synchronized lyrics into MP3 files.
 This tool automatically downloads subtitles, converts them to LRC format, and embeds them directly into the MP3 metadata.
+It also features an optional spatial stereo enhancement for a richer audio experience.

 ![](images/2025-07-28_152226.png)

 ## Features

-- 🎵 **Audio Extraction**: Download and extract high-quality MP3 audio from YouTube videos
+- 🎵 **Audio Extraction**: Download and extract high-quality MP3 audio from YouTube videos.
+- 🎧 **Spatial Stereo Enhancement**: Apply spatial stereo enhancement to mono or pseudo-stereo audio for a wider, more immersive sound (optional).
 - 📝 **Subtitle Processing**: Automatically download and convert **SRT** subtitles to LRC format.
 - ✨ **Smart Subtitle Selection**: Intelligently detects all available manual and auto-generated subtitles, and uses the best available option.
 - ⏱️ **Time-based Segmentation**: Extract specific time segments from videos.